Venezuela seeks to restore power amid looting; China offers help

 "The prohibition on speaking to the media constitutes a new form of censorship that seeks to prevent the public from knowing what happened during the arbitrary detention of Luis Carlos Diaz," rights group Public Space wrote on Twitter.

-(Reporting by Brian Ellsworth and Vivian Sequera; Editing by Daniel Flynn and Paul Simao)
+(Reporting by Brian Ellsworth and Vivian Sequera; Editing by Daniel Flynn, Paul Simao and Leslie Adler)